SriramRajendran11/Devops/README.md

 It also contains scripts for some docker and vagrant/virtual box demos

 # Change History
-Jan 25 2025 - Added Support for creating a Debian Virtual Box using Terraform
+Jan 31 2025 - Added support for Rootless Docker installation - USE AT YOUR OWN RISK Jan 25 2025 - Added Support for creating a Debian Virtual Box using Terraform

 # SW